4lp1ne/WarTrace/README.md

-# 🌍 Digital List War Crimes OSINT Tools
+# 🌍 A Digital List Of War Crimes OSINT Tools *

+## This Project Is Always in Progress — Contributions Welcome! ##

 **Document, verify, and report war crimes and hate speech using open-source intelligence.**